makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "R-really nice."
 Sélène giggled, ears pinned back.
 That giddiness swelled within her.
 "That was really nice."

 It was Sélène's turn to pick up the conversational lead as they continued to meander east.
-She talked about the various compulsions and the obsessions and anxieties that drove them, about her struggles with relationship-rightness and need to ask Aiden --- and now Malina --- if they were alright.
+She talked about the various compulsions and the obsessions and anxieties that drove them, about her struggles with relationship-rightness and need to repeatedly ask Aiden --- and, lately, Malina --- if they were alright.
 She talked about her therapist and attachment styles and the exposure therapy that was part of her work.
 She talked about the problems with touches to her face.

 Malina, for her part, listened attentively up until the end.
 "I'm sorry about the kiss, I didn't know."